pivotal-cf/docs-pks/k8s-profiles-dex-oidc.hbs.md

 ---

-This topic explains how you can use a Kubernetes profile in {{  vars.product }} (TKGI) to override the default Identity Provider (IDP).
+This topic explains how you can use a Kubernetes profile in {{  vars.product }} to override the default Identity Provider (IDP).

 ## <a id='overview'></a>Overview